GameCult/gamecult-grav/pages/01.home/01._hero/hero.md

 hero_image: abstract.jpg
 ---

-# The world's first distributed Open Source game studio
+# We are the world's first distributed Open Source game studio
 ## Join us as we revolutionize game development!